-A dose-response model is fitted to the cumulative germination data.
-This stages allows you to test and to fit different functions, and we have chosen by default the log-logistic in the example dataset because it gave the best fit in previous experiences with other dataset.
-The user needs to check if this function gives the best fit to his/her own data.
-The script automatically tests the fit of different functions, and suggests the model that best fits each treatment.
-The user should use this information in the table ‘FSfit’ to change the function chosen manually in the next steps (see comments within Supplementary Information 2).
-This is the most particular part of this analysis.
-When comparing any grouping or treatment against another, different models may fit particular temperatures better than others.
-However, it is very important that the same model must be used across all treatments for balanced comparison.
-If this is the case, we suggest to use the model that fits the majority of treatments.
-The model with the best fit is used to plot the cumulative germination of each treatment against time, and the function fit needs to be checked visually in our second figure Figure 2: CGfig (Figure 2).
-The user must decide if they can trust the fit of their curve to the data using both the information in table ‘FSfit’ and the curves produced in Figure 2: ‘CGfig’.
-The models are used to calculate the time to reach successive deciles of germination (from 10 to 90 %) in each treatment.
-It can be possible that not good fit can be found, for example, if you have very low final germination, or if you scored once per week, and all of the seeds germinated in the first week.
-If this is the case, you cannot calculate cardinal temperatures, and we suggest repeating the experiment, trialling new treatments, or even trying a move-along experiment (C. Baskin and Baskin 2003), to learn more about the species before attempting another trial aimed at the specifics of cardinal temperatures.
+A dose-response model is fitted to the cumulative germination data, in which time is the dose and germination the response.
+This model is used to estimate the time required to reach successive germination percentages.
+This is probably the most sensitive part of the analysis, as poor estimations of the germination times will lead to inaccurate cardinal temperatures and thermal times.
+There are several dose-response functions that can be fitted to the data (for more information see Ritz et al 2015).
+We have chosen as a default the log-logistic, because it gave the best fit in previous experiences with several datasets.
+Nonetheless users should check at this stage how well the log-logistic fits their own data, and compare it to alternative functions.
+The script tests automatically the fit of different functions, and suggests the model that best fits each treatment.
+This information is printed within the R workspace as the ‘FSfit’ table.
+The user needs to read this table and change the fitted function manually, if necessary (see comments within Supplementary Information 2).
+It is important to note that different groupings or treatments can have different functions that fit them best.
+However, it is important that the same model is used across all treatments for a balanced comparison.
+If there are discrepancies among groupings or treatments, we suggest to use the model that fits the majority of cases.

+Once the best function is chosen, the model with the best fit is used to plot the cumulative germination of each treatment against time, and the function fit needs to be checked visually in our second figure Figure 2: CGfig (Figure 2).
+Users must decide if they can trust the fit of their curve to the data using both the information in table ‘FSfit’ and the curves produced in Figure 2: ‘CGfig’.
+It can be possible that no good fit can be found, for example, if final germination is very low or if the scoring dates were inadequate (e.g., germination is scored every 24 h but all seeds germinate within the first 24 h).
+If this is the case, cardinal temperatures and thermal time cannot be calculated, and we suggest to repeat the experiment with new treatments or a move-along design (C. Baskin and Baskin 2003), to learn more about the species before attempting another trial aimed at the specifics of cardinal temperatures.

+If the models can be fitted, they are used to calculate the time to reach successive deciles of germination (from 10 to 90 %) in each treatment.
 The inverse of the time is then calculated to obtain the germination rate of each temperature treatment, and we create a second new dataset, Table 2: GR (Germination rates).

 Step 3a: Fitting a segmented model to the full germination temperature range